dambokdong/ML2/README.md

 ## Classifiers
 3 different algorithms were considered: k-NN, Random Forest and 1-D CNN.

-Detailed hyperparameter tuning for k-nn and random forest classifiers are lacking in this analysis, with stronger focus on quick comparison between affects of different oversampling methods in model performance.
+Detailed hyperparameter tuning for k-nn and random forest classifiers are not performed in this analysis, with a stronger focus on quick comparison between affects of different oversampling methods in model performance.

 For the 1-d Convolutional Neural Net, the original model was referred from https://www.kaggle.com/code/gregoiredc/arrhythmia-on-ecg-classification-using-cnn.